FeynGrav : FeynCalc extension for gravity amplitudes: Discussion and conclusions

 We believe that FeynGrav provides a suitable framework to deal with perturbative effective gravity in low orders of perturbation theory.
-Even within the current state the package provides a tool to calculate sophisticated amplitudes off-shell which can be used for a detailed study of one-loop gravity structure.
+Even in the current state the package provides a tool to calculate sophisticated off-shell amplitudes which can be used for a detailed study of one-loop gravity structure.